Speak a word.

 Then he’d begged them to turn him into one of the red crayon people.

 Now, he’s just tired and can’t find the strength to feel anything anymore.

 Somehow, it makes Seth feel something to see it.
-Feel something no matter how tired he has become of feeling anything.
-Feel something like how he feels when he thinks of the young girl in his dream that might be his mother.
+He feels something in spite of how tired he has become of feeling anything.
+Feels something like how he feels when he thinks of the young girl that might be his mother.

 It is as if he knows the dog.
 As if the dog is his greatest friend in the whole word.
 The last friend who has not abandoned him.
 As if the dog is the last living part of the life he’d had before the Family.